minos-org/libpam-captcha/README.md

 2. Copy pam_captcha.so to your pam module dir.

     - FreeBSD: /usr/lib
-    - Ubuntu: /lib/security
+    - Arch: /usr/lib/security
     - Others: Find other files named `pam_*.so`

 ### On all systems

-1. Configuration should be setup in your pam config for whatever service you want.
+Configuration should be setup in your pam config for whatever service you want.
 It needs to go at the top of your pam auth stack (first entry?):

     auth       requisite     pam_captcha.so    [options]